Package Management

 function making the extension in your app’s nix store postgres package.

-to enable all the features of the
+After the install you can run CREATE EXTENSION postgis; to enable all the features of the

 installed extension.